Ajoshi1336/fireball-tasks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Fireball Task Manager was created so that users could use a simple productivity system without feeling overwhelmed.
+React Task Manager was created so that users could use a simple productivity system without feeling overwhelmed.

 Here's why:
 * Open source, so you can request your own features as a user